Quincy Regional Airport: Historical airline service: 1950s to the present

+In 1985, the only airline serving Quincy was Britt Airways with non-stop flights from Chicago O'Hare Airport, St. Louis, Bloomington, IL, Burlington, IA and Galesburg, IL operated with Beechcraft 99 and Swearingen Metroliner commuter propjets.

+The airport was also formerly served by Trans World Express operated by Air Midwest in 1989 with Swearingen Metroliner commuter propjets and later by Trans States Airlines from the early to mid 1990s with British Aerospace BAe Jetstream 31 and Swearingen Metroliner commuter propjets with both airlines operating these services via respective code sharing agreements on behalf of Trans World Airlines (TWA) with nonstop flights from the TWA hub in St. Louis.
+In 1995, United Express, flying on behalf of United Airlines via a code sharing agreement, was operating non-stop as well as direct one-stop service from the United hub at Chicago O'Hare Airport and was also operating non-stop flights from Burlington, IA and Springfield, IL flown with Embraer EMB-120 Brasilia and Beechcraft 1900 commuter propjets.
+Other regional airlines serving Quincy in the past included American Eagle (airline brand) in 1989 operating Short 360 commuter turboprops on behalf of American Airlines via a code sharing agreement and Great Lakes Airlines in 1991 operating Beechcraft 1900 commuter propjets.

-On November 6, 2006, Mesa Airlines announced that new non-stop service to Chicago Midway International Airport and Kirksville Regional Airport would begin in February 2007, operated by subsidiary Air Midwest.
-Nine months after starting the service, Mesa announced they would drop Quincy on November 9, 2007.
-The airport was formerly served by Trans World Express and Great Lakes Airlines.
+On November 6, 2006, Mesa Airlines announced new non-stop service to Chicago Midway International Airport and Kirksville Regional Airport would begin in February 2007, operated by subsidiary Air Midwest.
+However, nine months after starting the service, Mesa announced they would drop Quincy on November 9, 2007.

-As of November 2022, Quincy is served by Cape Air through the Essential Air Service program.
-Cape Air requested they be released from their contract to serve Quincy earlier in the year due to pilot staffing issues, and Southern Airways Express was chosen to replace them starting December 1, 2022.
+As of November 2022, Quincy was being served by Cape Air via the federal Essential Air Service (EAS) program.
+Cape Air then requested they be released from their contract to serve Quincy due to pilot staffing issues, and Southern Airways Express was subsequently chosen to replace Cape Air effective December 1, 2022.
+According to the Flight Aware website, Southern Airways Express currently operates Cessna 208 Caravan turboprop aircraft on their nonstop flights to Chicago and St. Louis from Quincy.

+Ground transportation

+Quincy Transit Lines, which provides public transit service to the Quincy area, does not serve the airport.

 Incidents

 On November 19, 1996, United Express Flight 5925 from Chicago via Burlington, Iowa, crashed on landing at Quincy.
-A Beechcraft King Air was attempting to takeoff on an intersecting runway while the United Express Beechcraft 1900 landed; the aircraft collided at the runway intersection.
-All 12 on the B1900 and two on the King Air were killed.
+A Beechcraft King Air was attempting to takeoff on an intersecting runway while the United Express Beechcraft 1900C was landing; both aircraft collided at the runway intersection.
+All 12 persons on board the B1900 as well as two persons on board the King Air were killed.